Timber Allocation Order

 Post harvest regeneration

-The Code of Practice for Timber Production 2014 specifies that harvested areas of native forest are successfully regenerated.
+The Code of Practice for Timber Production 2014 specifies that harvested areas of native forest must be successfully regenerated.
 The minimum regeneration standards are outlined the Management Standards and Procedures for timber harvesting operations in Victoria's State Forest 2014.
 When VicForests has measured that a coupe has successfully regenerated, that coupe can be removed from the TRP.